niller-g/mlops/reports/README.md

 > *application but also ... .*
 >
 > Answer:

 We have around eight tests in total.
 Four focus on the data processing part—checking that our dataset downloads correctly, verifies the presence of columns like clean_text, and handles edge cases.
 Two tests check model creation, ensuring we can initialize DistilGPT2Model without errors and that forward passes work on dummy input.
 The remaining two test our training flow, confirming we can run a short training loop without crashing and produce valid outputs.
 We prioritized these areas because data loading and model initialization are the most critical.

---- question 7 fill here ---

 ### Question 8